Muthiah Bhagavatar: Awards and recognitions

 Having impressed the Maharaja of Mysore, he was appointed court musician at Mysore.
 He was patronized by the Maharaja of Mysore Krishna Raja Wadiyar IV.
 At Mysore he composed 115 kritis in Kannada in praise of Goddess Chamundeshwari, the patron goddess of the Wodeyar dynasty.
 Later he was invited to the court of Travancore by the Maharaja Mulam Tirunal where he studied Swatitirunal kritis and wrote the book Sangeeta Kalpadruma, which won him an honorary doctorate.
 Muthiah Bhagavathar was the first President of the Annual Conference at the Madras Music Academy and was awarded the most prestigious award in Carnatic music, Sangeetha Kalanidhi title in 1930.
 He was conferred with an honorary doctorate by University of Kerala in 1942.

 Legacy

-When he died in 1945, Muthiah Bhagavatar had written over 400 kritis and changed the entire landscape of Carnatic music by introducing many Hindustani ragas (for example "Sohini" which is Hamsaanandhi in carnatic and Saarang Malhar) and creating approximately 20 new ragas of his own.
+When he died in Mysore on 30 June 1945, Muthiah Bhagavatar had written over 400 kritis and changed the entire landscape of Carnatic music by introducing many Hindustani ragas (for example "Sohini" which is Hamsaanandhi in carnatic and Saarang Malhar) and creating approximately 20 new ragas of his own.
 He ensured that his legacy would live on with such compositions as Bhuvanesvariya and also through his disciples, the most famous of which was Madurai Mani Iyer.

 Muthiah Bhagavatar's legacy of music lives on in his granddaughter, veena expert Smt.
 Rugmini Gopalakrishnan.